 Bringing Johannesburg’s history of everyday cycling from the archive into the present Johannesburg today is synonymous with the automobile: highways, robots, the minibus taxi and the 4×4 are emblematic of southern Africa’s economic heart.
 Challenging a future locked in to these spatial patterns is a key policy goal today, reflected in the efforts of the city, province and civil society to offer more and better alternatives to car dominance.
 Yet other mobility cultures once beckoned – such as the forgotten history of Johannesburg’s working-class commuter cycling culture.
 Njogu Morgan’s pioneering archival research has brought this very different Johannesburg to light – one where bicycle lanes crept along the Rand before the first motorway.

 Cycling Cities: The Johannesburg Experience brings this important and challenging history to a new public, and starts a dialogue between Johannesburg and the cycling histories of a growing number of cities worldwide.
-In so doing, it not only provides a historical context for future discussions about cycling, but illuminates the dynamics behind the governance of cycling in the past.
-In particular, The Johannesburg Experience tells the human story of how the mobility that bicycles afforded people of colour, and particularly black working-class men, challenged Apartheid dreams of control.
+It provides a historical context for future discussions about cycling and shows the dynamics behind the governance of cycling in the past.
+The book tells the human story of how the mobility that bicycles afforded people of color, and particularly black working-class men, challenged Apartheid dreams of control.

 More about the author